 Several months later, in June 2011, it was announced that Olbermann had been hired by the independent progressive network Current TV, and would relaunch Countdown and air it in his old timeslot.
 On top of getting his show back, Olbermann and Current TV worked out a deal where Olbermann would wield considerable power as the network's chief news officer, and also own an equity stake.
 He also got a new studio and several well-known pundits and celebrities as contributors.
 He was slated to become Current TV's signature primetime anchor.
 The premiere drew more viewers than CNN.
 Quick fix, right?

 ...But within the year, the new Countdown devolved into a mess.
-Olbermann thought that Current TV engaged in Executive Meddling and was threatening to leave the network by November 2011.
-Current TV, for its part, felt that Olbermann was an unbearable Prima Donna who was abusive to executives and crew.
-Production values became an issue (the network promised a High Definition studio and simulcast channel it never delivered), and Olbermann started airing shows completely in the dark to cut costs.
-Then he refused to come to work even for major news events, causing David Shuster to fill in for extended periods of time.
+Current TV failed to deliver on a promised High Definition studio and simulcast channel, while Olbermann reportedly became an abusive Prime Donna behind the scenes.
+Olbermann started airing shows completely in the dark to cut costs, then refused to come to work for extended periods of time — even for major news events.
 In March 2012, Current TV decided to cut Olbermann loose and terminated his contract.

-In a less tense version of this, Russell T. Davies had never managed a Sci-Fi series before, and didn't really know how to properly budget it.
+In a less tense version of this, Russell T Davies had never managed a Sci-Fi series before, and didn't really know how to properly budget it.
 This led him to blow the majority of the first series' budget on its second episode, "The End of the World".
 While the rest of the series did struggle a little because of it, the show was already a guaranteed success from the revival's initial episode.
+It does show, with rather limited sets during the rest of the series.
+Though Series 1 is mainly fondly remembered even people who liked it have criticised the rather limited settings.

 The 1992-93 BBC soap opera Eldorado is widely regarded as one of the biggest misfires in the corporation's history, and many of the reasons for the audience apathy that led to its getting the axe after just one year can be traced back to a very troubled production.